 BRADY: Talk to disaster researchers, and you'll hear a lot more questions than answers.
 That's because this field of study is still relatively young, according to Irwin Redlener at Columbia University's National Center for Disaster Preparedness.
 He says more conclusive research is needed on the most basic questions about how to respond to a disaster and how to prepare for one.

-Mr. IRWIN REDLENER (Director, National Center for Disaster Preparedness, Columbia University): How much food and water should somebody stockpile in their house in the event of emergency?
+IRWIN REDLENER: How much food and water should somebody stockpile in their house in the event of emergency?
 Now we've been saying three days of food and water, but we don't really know that that's the right answer.
 Under certain circumstances, a day is fine, and others we need maybe a week's worth.